Antonio Gutiérrez Limones

-Antonio Gutiérrez Limones (born January 6, 1963, in Seville, Spain) is a Spanish politician and senator.
+Antonio Gutiérrez Limones (born 6 January 1963 in Seville, Spain) is a Spanish politician and senator.
 He is the Chairman of the Foreign Relations Committee of the Spanish Senate.
-He was elected senator on May 21, 2019, after the general elections.
+He was elected senator on 21 May 2019 after the general elections.

 Early life and education

-Gutiérrez Limones was born January 6, 1963, in Seville, Andalusia, Spain.
+Gutiérrez Limones was born on 6 January 1963 in Seville, Andalusia, Spain.
 He attended the University of Seville where he studied Law and graduated with a BSc and subsequently obtained a master's degree in local development.
 Limones also has a Master's degree in business management from the same university.

 Political career

 Career in local politics

 Gutiérrez Limones began his political career running as Mayor of Alcalá de Guadaíra.
-On May 28, 1995, during the general municipality elections he won the election as Mayor of Alcala de Guadaira.
+On 28 May 1995, during the general municipality elections he won the election as Mayor of Alcala de Guadaira.
 He was elected Mayor of the 3rd city of Province of Seville.
 In June 1999, he was reelected as Mayor.